Operations Guidelines for Student Chapters

 Affiliation with SEG

-- A student chapter member has the opportunity to participate in Student Chapter activities, including field trips, seminars and other activities organized by the student chapter, typically with financial assistance provided by SEG.
+- The opportunity to participate in chapter activities, including field trips, seminars, and other activities organized by the student chapter, typically with financial assistance provided by SEG.
 Commonly these events are attended by professional economic geologists from industry, government and other academic institutions.

-- Through its activities, the Student Chapter provides direct access to the economic geology community at large for its members who as individuals might not otherwise have such opportunities.
+- Through its activities, direct access to the economic geology community at large for its members who as individuals might not otherwise have such opportunities.

-- Student Chapter members may develop leadership and management skills through participation in Chapter activities.
+- Develop leadership and management skills through participation in chapter activities.

-Operations of a Student Chapter are under the direction of the Chapter Executive Committee which consists of the four elected officers—President, Vice President, Secretary and Treasurer—and Student Chapter Sponsors.
-Committees necessary to implement chapter activities may be appointed by the Chapter President.
+Operations of an SEG Student Chapter are under the direction of the chapter's Executive Committee which consists of the four elected officers—president, vice president, secretary, and treasurer—and chapter sponsors.
+Committees necessary to implement chapter activities may be appointed by the chapter president.

-Chapters are required to submit an Annual Report Form and Student Chapter Membership Information Form to SEG each September 30th; failure to do so could compromise eligibility for Student Chapter funding support as well as a chapters active status.
+Chapters are required to submit both an Annual Report and Student Chapter Membership Information form by September 30 of each year.
+Failure to do so could compromise eligibility for chapter funding support and active status.

 As SEG is a non-profit organization, registered as a 501-(c)(3) organization under the code of the U.S. Internal Revenue Service, SEG student chapters are prohibited from engaging in any activities where "profits" or surplus proceeds are distributed to officers, shareholders, partners, individuals or others, rather than to the organization for future use for scientific or educational purposes.

-The Student Chapter may set annual dues for membership in the Student Chapter, providing that the amount of any such dues shall be approved by a majority of the Student Chapter members.
+Annual dues for chapter membership may be set, providing that the amount of any such dues shall be approved by a majority of chapter members.

 Student Chapter funding support is available from the SEG Stewart R. Wallace Fund.
 Wallace was a renowned exploration geologist whose discoveries included the Cereso Ridge molybdenum deposit at the Climax and Henderson Mines in Colorado.
 Read the article from the July 2009 SEG Newsletter about Stewart R. Wallace and his significant impact on the Society.
 Through his legacy, funds are available via the Stewart R. Wallace Fund.
 Active Student Chapters may submit a request for funding for field-based educational activities.
 Applications are accepted twice per year, April 30 and October 31, however a chapter may only be awarded funding once per calendar year.